DrabinPaul/event-management/MCQ.md

 #### Answer: B: Hi there, undefined

-<i>Write your explanation here</i>
-When we call 'sayHi()' without providing any argument,it uses the default value of undefind for 'name'.
-That's why the correct answer is "Hi there, undefined"
+<i>When 'sayHi()' is invoked without specifying any argument, it defaults to using 'undefined' as the value for 'name.'
+This is why the correct output is "Hi there, undefined."</i>

 </p>
 </details>